 They maintain a reputation of having the best service and support in the world with hundreds of hours of media, webinars, podcasts, and technical insights available for free.
 More people visit ColDesi operated support and educational sites worldwide than any other industry source.

 ColDesi, group of companies has over 60 people on staff with a large portion of their staff working in customer support, machine preparation and training roles.
 ColDesi commitment to support is built right into the mission statement of the company.

-The quality and professionalism of the 4,000 included stock designs are considered the best in the industry.
-ColDesi training is absolutely unlimited which means customers can take the instructor led courses as often as they like as long as they own their machines.
+Above and beyond the machine features, ColDesi training is absolutely unlimited which means customers can take the instructor led courses as often as they like as long as they own their machines.